 Tripura has already emerged as a major tourist destination with an inherent and positive impact on the economy as the number of foreign tourists in the country is also increasing despite increasing revenue.
 Although the revenue from the tourism sector in tourism-centric states like Goa and Himachal Pradesh is still not that high, the overall growth of this sector has been impressive over the past decade with more promise in the coming years.

 The state government attaches great importance to the tourism sector as an independent industry in line with the policies of the Government of India.
 In 2009, the state government launched the Tripura Tourism Development Corporation (TTDC) to remove this important sector from bureaucratic paraphernalia and encourage further growth.

 Mata Bari Tripura Udaipur Tourism

-According to mythology, Lord Vishnu had cut off the body of Mata Sati into 51 pieces with his ‘Sudarshana Chakra’ and all these pieces fell at different places throughout the country and these places are known as ‘Shaktipeeths’.
-It is said that ‘right foot’ of Mata Sati fell at Matabari on the south-western outskirts of Udaipur town.
-This ‘pithasthan’ (centre of pilgrimage) is also known as Kurma Pith because the shape of the temple premises resembles that of “Kurma” or tortoise.
-The idol of ‘Maa Kali’, presiding deity of the temple, stands in the sanctum sanctorum and it is made of reddish black stone, popularly known in Bengali as ‘Kashtipathar’.
+According to mythology, Lord Vishnu had cut off the body of Mata Sati into 51 pieces with his ‘Sudarshana Chakra’, and all these pieces fell at different places throughout the country and these places are known as ‘Shaktipeeths’.
+It is said that the ‘right foot’ of Mata Sati fell at Matabari on the southwestern outskirts of Udaipur town.
+This ‘Pithasthan’ (center of pilgrimage) is also known as Kurma Pith because the shape of the temple premises resembles that of “Kurma” or tortoise.
+The idol of ‘Maa Kali’, the presiding deity of the temple, stands in the sanctum sanctorum and it is made of reddish black stone, popularly known in Bengali as ‘Kashtipathar’.

 This temple is one of the 51 holiest ‘Shaktipeeths’